nathan-foo/nathan-foo/README.md

 - 🌱 Learning iOS development and various JS frameworks.

-- ⚡️ In my free time, I love to animate, play the guitar, and build cool things!
+- ⚡️ In my free time, I love to swim, play the guitar, and build cool things!

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nathan-foo/)